MatveyGuralskiy/Flask-FirstSite/README.md

 I hope you liked my project, don’t forget to rate it and if you notice a code malfunction or any other errors.
 Don’t hesitate to correct them and be able to improve your project for others

+Please click the `star` button, if this project was helpful to you.

 🔴 Full Name (@MatveyGuralskiy)